AlexanderSofronov/iptv.example/README.md

             When no supported players found, the user will be forced to install the preferred video player.
             By default, the app uses MX Player as preferred player.

+        hide_all_channels_tab (Since IPTV Core 3.9.4)
+            Type: boolean
+            Example: intent.putExtra("hide_all_channels_tab", true);

+            Option to hide "All Channels" tab.
+This option works only when you have categories in your playlist.

 License
 --------